99253 CPT Code (2022) Description, Guidelines, Reimbursement, Modifiers & Example

-99253 CPT code is used to bill inpatient consultation.
-This is a service provided to a hospital inpatient by a physician whose opinion or another physician or other appropriate source requests advice regarding evaluating and managing a specific problem.
-This article will help you with proper coding, billing guidelines, modifiers, and reimbursement for 99253 CPT code.
+99253 CPT code is used for billing inpatient consultations.
+This service is provided to a hospital inpatient by a physician whose opinion or another physician or other appropriate source requests advice regarding evaluating and managing a specific problem.
+This article will help you with proper coding, billing guidelines, and reimbursement for the 99253 CPT code.

 There are five levels under inpatient consultation services for a new or established patient category represented by 99251-99255.